PC Configuration Options

 There are even more options to choose from when it comes to the PC's actual configuration, i.e., all of the hardware components that comprise the machine: the motherboard, microprocessor, video card, hard drive, optical drives, cables, power supply, and a case to enclose all of them.
 In addition, peripheral devices need to be selected, such as a keyboard, a mouse, and a monitor.
 These are the necessities; there are also optional peripherals that can greatly enhance your computing experience, such as a printer, a scanner, a joystick, speakers, and an audio headset.

-Before we get into the details of what you should consider when mentally putting together your next PC, it should be noted that even though the price of computer hardware has continued to drop substantially over the years, it is still possible to end up paying too much for a computer that has far more capacity than you need.
+Before I get into the details of what you should consider when mentally putting together your next PC, it should be noted that even though the price of computer hardware has continued to drop substantially over the years, it is still possible to end up paying too much for a computer that has far more capacity than you need.
 Even worse is to end up with a machine that is inadequate for your needs, and yet still overpay for it.
 These mistakes typically occur when you are rushed into a buying decision — oftentimes by pushy sales staff at the large retail outfits or during a phone calls to an online computer vendor.
 Before you go head-to-head with even the most junior salesperson, decide ahead of time what is the most amount of money that you want to pay for your new computer.
 In making this decision, consider how much value you will most likely derive from your new PC, in comparison to your existing situation.
 If you currently have no computer at all, and you clearly need one for business or school use, then purchasing one could be extremely beneficial.
 In contrast, if you currently have a computer that is not performing well as a result of its hard drive and operating system being infested with initially undefeatable spyware, then it would probably be much more cost efficient to invest in top-quality security software to get rid of the spyware, or clean off the hard drive entirely and start with a fresh installation of the operating system and your favorite applications.

 Begin with the Basics